Skip to main content

 add-by-meta <meta-file> -d directory

-The Bag will be downloaded to the specified directory.
-You can omit it, then it will be saved to the storage daemon directory.
+The bag will be downloaded to the specified directory.
+It will be saved to the default storage daemon directory if not specified.

 info

-• list --hashes outputs a list with full hashes.
+• The list --hashes command shows full hashes.

 Methods

-• get <BagID> - outputs detailed information about the Bag: description, size, download speed, list of files.
+• get <BagID> - shows full information about the Bag: description, size, download speed, and file list.

-• download-pause <BagID>, download-resume <BagID> - pauses or resumes downloading.
+• download-pause <BagID>, download-resume <BagID> - pauses or resumes download.

-• upload-pause <BagID>, upload-resume <BagID> - pauses or resumes uploading.
+• upload-pause <BagID>, upload-resume <BagID> - pauses or resumes upload.

 info

-When adding a Bag you can specify which files you want to download from it:
+When adding a bag, you can specify which files to download:

 add-by-hash <hash> -d dir --partial file1 file2 file3